cylc/cylc-doc/src/user-guide/running-suites.rst

    The dummy modes ignore all configured task ``script`` items including ``init-script``.
-If your ``init-script`` is required to run even dummy tasks on a job host, note that host environment setup should be done elsewhere.
+If your ``init-script`` is required to run even blank/empty tasks on a job host, note that host environment setup should be done elsewhere.